 Credit certificate programs are offered in specialized areas in the Jacobs School of Music.
-They include 12-29 credit hours of course work.
-The targeted audience may be undergraduate music majors or non-majors at Indiana University or undergraduate students at other institutions.
+They include 12-29 credit hours of coursework.
+The targeted audience may be undergraduate music majors or non-majors at Indiana University, undergraduate students at other institutions, or other interested individuals who meet stated admissions requirements.

-See the Certificate Programs page of the Jacobs School of Music website (http://music.indiana.edu/degrees/JSOMCertificates.shtml) for detailed application information.
+See the Certificate Programs page of the Jacobs School of Music website (http://music.indiana.edu/ degrees/JSOMCertificates.shtml) for detailed application information.